coleygroup/pyscreener/README.md

   - `buffer` (=`10.0`): the amount of extra space (in Angstroms) to be added around the ligand when selecting spheres
   - `enclose_spheres` (=`True`): whether to construct the docking box by enclosing all of the selected spheres or use only spheres within a predefined docking box

+### Testing your environment setup
+To test whether your environment is setup correctly with respect to pathing and environment variables, run `pyscreener` like so:

+`pyscreener --smoke-test --screen-type SCREEN_TYPE --metadata-template TEMPLATE`

+where `SCREEN_TYPE` and `METADATA_TEMPLATE` and values as described above

+If the checks pass, then your environment is set up correctly.
 ## Using pyscreener as a library
 To check if `pyscreener` is set up properly, you can run the following:
 ```python